 |Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 Stick to home charging and you can save a lot in running costs on your ID.3 – with the average UK electricity price at 34p/kWh, driving 10,000 miles per year in an ID.3 would cost around £800.
 Frequent rapid charges from pricey public points will see those costs rise, though.
-The current electric-car Benefit-in-Kind company-car tax rate of 1% for 2021/22 (rising to just 2% in 2022/23), plus exemption from the London Congestion Charge until 2025, will see business users and those living in or near the capital saving even more money.
+The current electric-car Benefit-in-Kind company-car tax rate of 2%, plus exemption from the London Congestion Charge until 2025, will see business users and those living in or near the capital saving even more money.

 Volkswagen ID.3 insurance group